The Biggest Job We'll Ever Have

 There are three required components to the year-long program.
 The first two years have a structured format.
 Subsequent years allow parents flexibility within the program’s framework.

 - Region – As a global network for Hyde families, the region provides a setting for parents to focus on their own growth.
-Parents are expected to attend four regional meetings (September; November; January; and May) and participate in Hyde webinars.
+Parents are expected to attend three regional meetings (September; November and; January) and participate in Hyde webinars.
 During the March vacation, families do community service.
-The September meeting is an all-day parent orientation; the January meeting is an overnight retreat.
+The September meeting is a parent orientation; the January meeting is an overnight retreat.